opyate/ye-olde-opyate.github.io/about/resume/netaporter/index.md

 # My work with Net-A-Porter.com

-I have been working at Net-A-Porter.com for 7 years, and some of my achievements include our first shared payment service, our first API, our first translations system, led teams, and I've also won a hack day with an iOS app.
+I have been working at Net-A-Porter.com for 7 years, and some of my achievements include implementing our first shared payment service, our first API, our first translations system, leading teams, and I've also won a hack day with an iOS app.

 # 2006